AdaptGrad: Adaptive Sampling to Reduce Noise: Experiments

 \subsubsection{Metrics}

 Gradient smoothing methods are often applied as explanation techniques in the field of computer vision.
-Therefore, the visualization performance is an important metric for evaluating the performance of these methods.
-However, there is currently a lack of an unified method to objectively quantify the visualization performance.
-So, we aim to provide a set of visualization examples in \autoref{sec:qualitative} to objectively demonstrate the effectiveness of AdaptGrad.
+As such, the quality of visualization is a critical metric for evaluating the effectiveness of these methods.
+However, there is currently no standardized framework or metric to systematically measure the quality of visualizations.
+To address this gap, we aim to provide a set of visualization examples in \autoref{sec:qualitative} and \autoref{appd:vis} to objectively demonstrate the effectiveness of AdaptGrad.

-Additionally, recent studies \cite{hedstrom2023quantus, yang2022psychological, liu2022rethinking, han2022explanation, jiang2021layercam} proposed a plethora of evaluation metrics that incorporate human evaluation.
-Nevertheless, we adopt four metrics to assess the explaination performance, as they align with the two fundamental objectives of model explanation: model decisions \cite{adebayo2020debugging, sixt2020explanations, crabbe2020learning, fernando2019study, samek2016evaluating} and human understanding \cite{barkan2023visual, wu2022fam, ibrahim2022augmented, arras2022clevr, lu2021dance}. \textbf{Consistency} \cite{alvarez2018towards} is primarily concerned with whether the explanation method is compatible with the learning capability of the model. \textbf{Invariance} \cite{kindermans2019reliability} checks the explanation method to keep the output invariant in the case of constant data offsets in datasets with the same model architecture. \textbf{Sparseness} \cite{chalasani2020concise} measures whether the saliency map is distinguishable and identifiable. \textbf{Information Level} \cite{kapishnikov2019xrai} measures the entropy of the saliency map.
+Additionally, recent studies \cite{hedstrom2023quantus, yang2022psychological, liu2022rethinking, han2022explanation, jiang2021layercam} proposed a wide range of evaluation metrics that incorporate human evaluation.
+Among these, we adopt four specific metrics to assess the explanation performance, as they align with the two fundamental objectives of model explanation: understanding model decisions \cite{adebayo2020debugging, sixt2020explanations, crabbe2020learning, fernando2019study, samek2016evaluating} and enhancing human understanding \cite{barkan2023visual, wu2022fam, ibrahim2022augmented, arras2022clevr, lu2021dance}. \textbf{Consistency} \cite{alvarez2018towards} evaluates whether the explanation method aligns with the model's learning capability. \textbf{Invariance} \cite{kindermans2019reliability} ensures that the explanation method maintains output invariance in the presence of constant data offsets within datasets sharing the same model architecture. \textbf{Sparseness} \cite{chalasani2020concise} measures the distinguishability and identifiability of the saliency map. \textbf{Faithfulness} \cite{hedstrom2023quantus} quantifies the fidelity of salience map to reflect the model’s decision-making process.
+We report the variance of these metrics through 5 independent experiments.